VAlexandruRusu/Terminal-Noughts-And-Crosses-in-Java/README.md

 To run: type java xsio (in terminal)

-Developed during the first trimester of my first year @ Univ. of Warwick.
+Developed during the first trimester of my first year @ Univ. of Warwick (2017).